tigerfarm/arduino/Altair101/asm/programs/README.md

                         JNZ Jump to a, if Zero bit equals 0, flag is not set.
                         JC  Jump to a, if Carry bit equals 1, flag is set.
-                        JNC Jump to a, if Carry bit equals 0, flag is not set.

-opCmp.asm               CMP : Compare register A and registers: B,C,D,E,H,L, and M. Register M, is memory data, H:L.
+                        JNC Jump to a, if Carry bit equals 0, flag is not set. opCmp.asm               CMP : Compare register A with the other registers: B,C,D,E,H,L, and M. Register M, is memory data, H:L.
                         JZ
                         JNZ
                         JC
                         JNC
-                        + Program has 400+ bytes which is over 256 bytes, and works fine.
+                        + Program has 600+ bytes (16 bit address) which is well over 256 bytes (8 bit address), and works fine.

 opCallRetShort.asm      CALL : words with label or a number.
                         RET : returns properly.